2011–12 Toronto Raptors season

 The 2011–12 Toronto Raptors season was the 17th season of the franchise in the National Basketball Association (NBA).
 The season start was delayed, and the season schedule was compressed due to the 2011 NBA lockout.
 The Raptors finished the season with a 23–43 record and did not make it to the playoffs.

+One of the biggest lowlights of the season was dropping the season series against the eventual all-time NBA worst 7-59 Charlotte Bobcats.